Table of Contents:

-Written by Ellonda Williams, Director of EDI at B Lab
+Written by Ellonda Williams, Director of JEDI at B Lab.

 Creating a more inclusive organization is hard work; creating that shift globally is even harder.
 My goal for B Lab is to create an environment where everyone—no matter their background—can succeed, feel a sense of belonging, and learn from one another.
 Inclusion improves employee experience, helps us understand and serve our customers better, and makes us a stronger business.
 Building a culture of inclusion is an ongoing journey, and we are committed to pursuing a more balanced workplace.

 Please keep in mind that this article is not exhaustive; Ellonda and the POps team are happy to answer questions and provide support to teams for any information not covered by this article.
 Please reach out to us with any questions by opening a new ticket - ticket responses are added to the FAQs section below on a regular basis.

 Justice, Equity, Diversity, & Inclusion (JEDI) at B Lab

 JEDI Vision, Mission, and Philosophy

 Our collective global vision is of an inclusive, equitable, and regenerative economic system for all people and the planet.